laser/cloudformation-fargate-codepipeline-ecs-refarch/README.md

 Provision an Fargate-backed ECS cluster (and related infrastructure) with CloudFormation.
 Zero-downtime (blue/green) deploys are kicked off by a push to GitHub, via CircleCI.
-Logs are sent to an app-specific CloudWatch group.
+The application relies upon an RDS Postgres instance, also provisioned by Cloud Formation.
+Logs are sent to a CloudWatch group.

 The deployed application is a simple web server which responds to HTTP requests with the contents of an HTML file, `index.html`.
 Locally, we simulate the AWS